tabunama/asm2dn2o/docs/source/index.rst

-The ``asm2dn2o`` package was prepared and published with the `PROSYS <https://www.kt.dtu.dk/research/prosys>`_, Process and Systems Engineering Center, Technical University of Denmark (DTU), under the Head of PROSYS: Prof. Krist V. Gernaey, Department of Chemical and Biochemical Engineering (`kvg@kt.dtu.dk <mailto:kvg@kt.dtu.dk>`_), Dr. Xavier Flores-Alsina, and Tianyu Lei.
+The ``asm2dn2o`` package was prepared and published with the `PROSYS <https://www.kt.dtu.dk/research/prosys>`_, Process and Systems Engineering Center, Technical University of Denmark (DTU), under the Head of PROSYS: `Prof. Krist V. Gernaey <mailto:kvg@kt.dtu.dk>`_, Department of Chemical and Biochemical Engineering, Dr. Xavier Flores-Alsina, and Tianyu Lei.

 For license, attribution, and contact information, see